David Arkenstone: Biography

-Arkenstone has earned four Grammy nominations for his work: In the Wake of the Wind in 1992, Citizen of the World in 2000, Atlantis in 2004, and Fairy Dreams in 2020.
+Arkenstone has earned five Grammy nominations for his work: In the Wake of the Wind in 1992, Citizen of the World in 2000, Atlantis in 2004,Fairy Dreams in 2020, and Pangaea in 2022.

 Arkenstone has learned to play a variety of musical instruments, including bouzouki, mandolin, guitar, bass guitar, harp, cello, flute, electronic keyboards, piano, Turkish saz, pennywhistle, melodica, and pan pipes.
 He also plays drums and percussion and has performed some vocalizations on his albums.

 Arkenstone is also involved in the band Troika; their sound is similar to his solo work.
 The band members like to remain anonymous, although the compositions are credited to Arkenstone.

 His theme "The Journey Begins/Kyla's Ride" was used for the FIFA World Cup France '98 broadcastings intro by the Mexican television network Azteca.

-His song "Papillon (On the Wings of the Butterfly)" is used as background music in Future World at Epcot in Walt Disney World.
+His song "Papillon (On the Wings of the Butterfly)" was formerly used as background music in Future World at Epcot in Walt Disney World.
 His song "The Palace" was once used as background music in Tomorrowland at the Magic Kingdom as well.
 "The Palace" also used to play in Tokyo Disneyland's Tomorrowland, and another one of his songs, "Valley in the Clouds" was also used.

 He signed with Domo Records and re-released the album Echoes of Light and Shadow in 2010.

 Arkenstone was a member of the composing team who developed the music for Blizzard Activision's World of Warcraft videogame's Cataclysm expansion.
 Along with Arkenstone, the team consists of Derek Duke, Glenn Stafford, and Neal Acree.